KeyBank Center: Other sports

 On April 8, 2017, KeyBank Center hosted UFC 210: Cormier vs. Johnson 2, which was the first UFC event held in Buffalo for over 20 years.

 Concerts

 Performances from Barenaked Ladies' October 9, 1998 concert at the venue are featured in their 1999 documentary Barenaked in America.

 Avril Lavigne's May 18, 2003 concert at the venue was released as Avril Lavigne: My World.

+On July 7, 2014 Lady Gaga performed at the KeyBank Center as part of her artRAVE: The ARTPOP Ball Tour.

 A live recording of Bruce Springsteen and the E Street Band's performance at the arena in 2009 titled HSBC Arena, Buffalo, NY, 11/22/09 was released on December 24, 2016.

+Other notable artists who have performed at the arena include Kanye West, Justin Bieber, Paul McCartney, Bruno Mars, and The Goo Goo Dolls.
+It is a regular stop on Trans-Siberian Orchestra's annual tours.

 Special features

 Tributes

 The press box in the arena is named after former Sabres broadcaster and Hockey Hall of Fame member Ted Darling.

+The intersection of Perry and Illinois streets outside of the arena have been dedicated as "Rick Jeanneret (RJ) Way" in memory of Hockey Hall of Famer, and the former play-by-play broadcaster of 51 years.